-Adopting a dog is not always as simple as one might think.
-While the process of dog adoption is straightforward, especially when going to a reputable dog breeder or animal shelter, it's your own personal situation that requires a lot of thought.
-This dog adoption questionnaire will guide you through some of the popular questions shelters and breeders often ask of future pet owners to ensure a good fit.
+Adopting a dog is not always simple.
+While the process of dog adoption is straightforward, especially with reputable dog breeders or animal shelters, it's your personal situation that requires more thought.
+Below dog adoption questionnaire will guide you through common questions shelters and breeders often ask of future pet owners to ensure a good fit.

 Dog Adoption Questionnaire